 40. Flatten the crimp bead, attach a crimp cover, cut off any excess elastic and admire your work 🙂

-I also have a blog post for a right angle weave heart tutorial showing how to make a basic RAW heart and then add lots of lovely beaded detail.
+As well as this brick stitch heart bracelet tutorial I also have a trio of hearts brick stitch necklace tutorial and, if you fancy trying a different stitch, a right angle weave heart tutorial showing how to make a basic RAW heart and then add lots of lovely beaded detail.

 I have made this in red and gold as a nod to Valentine’s day but it would make a lovely jewellery set for brides, bridesmaids and flower girls.
 It could be made in colours to suit the wedding theme.

-If you have enjoyed this tutorial then I have a brick stitch flower tutorial perfect for summer jewellery (or make it in frosty whites and blues and call is a snowflake!)
+If you have enjoyed this tutorial then I have a brick stitch flower tutorial perfect for summer jewellery (or make it in frosty whites and blues and call it a snowflake!)

 I have now made this into a YouTube tutorial.